braze-inc/braze-growth-shares-segment-export-s3/README.md

-# Braze User Export to Extract
+# Braze User Export Extract from AWS S3
 This is a python 3 script which simplifies the process of getting Braze Segment export data from AWS S3, combined them, and converting it into a csv file.

 ## Requirements
 The following are required:
 * Access Id and Secret Key from [Amazon AWS S3](https://console.aws.amazon.com/console/) with read permission to the necessary bucket
-* Access to the Braze dashboard with a segment already created, and a [Braze API key](https://www.braze.com/docs/api/api_key/) with segment export permissions.
+* Access to the Braze dashboard with a segment already created for the desire audience
+* A [Braze API key](https://www.braze.com/docs/api/api_key/) with segment export permissions.
 * [python3](https://www.python.org/) installed
 	* Optional, [venv](https://docs.python.org/3/library/venv.html) installed